tanitta/hvenvloader/README.md

 1. Finds the project's `.venv` relative to the launcher file.
 2. Sets `HOUDINI_PACKAGE_DIR` and `PYTHONPATH` to the `.venv` `site-packages` directory.
 3. Copies `hpackage.json` files from installed Python packages into `site-packages` as Houdini package `.json` files so Houdini can discover them.
+4. Sets `HVENVLOADER_LAUNCHER=1` so the `456.py` fallback does not run.
-4. Starts Houdini with the project virtual environment available.
+5. Starts Houdini with the project virtual environment available.

 If you do not use the shelf tool, copy the appropriate launcher (`houdini.bat` or `houdini.sh`) into your project root manually and edit the Houdini executable path and `HOUDINI_USER_PREF_DIR` values for your environment.

+## Non-Launcher Behavior

+When Houdini is started without the generated launcher, hvenvloader falls back to `scripts/456.py`.

+In this mode, hvenvloader only adds `$JOB/.venv` `site-packages` to Houdini's Python path.
+Houdini Package files from installed Python packages are not loaded in `456.py` mode.
+Use the generated launcher when you need Houdini Package discovery from `.venv`.

 ## Usage

 1. Install Python packages into the project `.venv`.
-2. Start Houdini with the project root launcher.
+2. Start Houdini with the project root launcher when you need both Python packages and Houdini Packages from `.venv`.
 3. Open the project's `.hip` file.

-When Houdini starts through the launcher, packages installed in `.venv` are available in Houdini's Python environment, and Houdini package files provided by those packages can be loaded.
+When Houdini starts through the normal shortcut, Python packages installed in `$JOB/.venv` are available through the `456.py` fallback, but Houdini Package files provided by those packages are not loaded.

 ## Creating hvenvloader-compatible Houdini Packages